SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImadh varavaramunayE nama:

 (the misconception of the body as the soul, and sense of belonging/ownership in things which do not belong to oneself are the two types of seeds for the manipulation of the tree of samsAra.)

-manO vAk kAyai: anAdhi kAla pravruththa anantha akruthya karaNa kruthyAkaraNa bhagavadhapachAra bhAgavadhApachAra asahyApachAra rUpa nAnA vidha ananthApachArAn Arabdha kAryAn anArabdha kAryAn kruthAn kriyamANAn karishyamAnAmscha sarvAn aSEshatha: kshamasva
+manO vAk kAyai: anAdhi kAla pravruththa anantha akruthya karaNa kruthyAkaraNa bhagavadhapachAra bhAgavadhApachAra asahyApachAra rUpa nAnA vidha ananthApachArAn Arabdha kAryAn anArabdha kAryAn kruthAn kriyamANAn karishyamAnAmScha sarvAm aSEshatha: kshamasva

-(O my Lord!
-Thou should pardon all my errors and sins continuing in countless births, by all the three organs of mine namely by speech, by body, and by mind that would include my misdemeanor unto you, your devotees, and unbearable offences of mine, the sins committed by me which have started yielding their fruits, which have not yet started to yield, and those which would start, and the sins I had committed, now committing and shall be committing)
+(You should pardon all my errors and sins continuing in countless births, by all the three faculties of mine, namely by speech, by body, and by mind, carrying out activities which are not ordained, not carrying out deeds which are ordained, that would include my misdemeanor unto you, your devotees, and unbearable offences of mine, the sins committed by me which have started yielding their fruits, which have not yet started to yield, and those which would start, and the sins I had committed, now committing and shall be committing)

 anAdhikAla pravruththa viparItha gyAnam Athma vishayam